Regime Classification Framework

 The most common error is compression.
 This happens when every regime term is treated as if it names the same analytical object.
 Once that happens, the framework can no longer show whether a label refers to the broad backdrop, a variable-specific condition, an institutional setting, or a market expression.

-A second mistake is turning classification into transition analysis.
-A framework should clarify what different regime categories are and how they relate.
-It should not become a page about how regimes break down, persist, or shift over time.
-Transition risk, persistence, and instability matter, but they are properties or surrounding conditions, not primary regime classes.
+A second mistake is mixing classification with transition analysis.
+A classification framework should clarify what different regime categories are and how they relate.
+It should not shift into a discussion of how regimes break down, persist, or change over time.
+Transition risk, persistence, and instability matter, but they are surrounding conditions rather than primary regime classes.

-Another mistake is reducing the framework to a glossary.
-A page can list macro, inflation, growth, policy, and market labels without ever showing the logic that connects them.
-In that form, readers get vocabulary without structure.
-A real framework has to show differences in scope, level, and function, not just name the terms.
+Another mistake is treating the framework as a list of labels rather than a structure.
+A page can mention macro, inflation, growth, policy, and market regimes without showing how those categories differ.
+In that case, the reader gets terminology without a clear way to organize it.
+A useful framework has to show differences in scope, level, and function, not just name the terms.

 The opposite error is tactical drift.
-Once regime language is organized around what to buy, when to enter, or how to position, classification has been subordinated to application.
-That changes the page from a framework into a decision tool.
-A classification page should remain interpretive and structural rather than tactical.
+Once regime language is organized around what to buy, when to enter, or how to position, classification has been pushed into application.
+That turns the framework from an interpretive map into a decision tool.
+A classification framework works best when it remains structural rather than tactical.

 Why the framework matters when regime labels overlap